Google Spaces

 Google Spaces was a mobile app for group discussions and messaging developed by Google.
 The app was intended to compete with Slack as a content sharing platform where users can create a "space", invite their friends for discussion, and share videos, images, text, and other media.
 Google services such as the web browser Chrome, search engine Google Search, and video sharing platform YouTube were built into the app to allow users to source content from them.
 Google Spaces launched on May 16, 2016, available on Windows, Mac, Android, and iOS operating systems.
 The app was discontinued on April 17, 2017.
-The Spaces brand name was revived for an unrelated feature in Google Chat, formerly named Rooms.
+The Spaces brand name was revived for a feature in Google Chat, formerly named Rooms.

 History

 On May 16, 2016, product director Luke Wroblewski announced the launch of Spaces as "a tool for small group sharing".

 On February 16, 2017, Google announced Spaces would be discontinued on April 17.
 On March 3, Google announced that users could only print, view and delete existing spaces within the app, users could no longer create new spaces.